AnonymusElephant/DH2323-Project/Blog.md

 ## Thursday 10/10
 ### Goals of today
-Frida will research visual representation
+Frida will research visual representation of health bars and start setting up a system for that.
+If time allows, Frida will also